 Summary: This project will improve traffic flow and operations along SR-91 within the Cities of Fullerton and Anaheim.
 The study will look at the addition of one general purpose lane eastbound between SR-57 and SR-55, and one general purpose lane westbound from the NB SR-57 connector to State College Boulevard.
 Additional features of this project include improvements to various interchanges.
 Auxiliary lanes will be added in some segments and re-established in others within the project limits.
-This quarter, the consultant continued working on the environmental and engineering technical studies, and obtained approval on several technical studies.
-The draft environmental document is anticipated to be complete and circulated for public review next quarter.
-Due to Caltrans requiring extra work to study interchange improvements outside of the completed PSR and the M2 promised project, the project is marked "red" in the CAP with a delay of 10 months from its original schedule.
+During this quarter, the consultant obtained approval on remaining environmental and engineering technical studies, draft ED and draft PR.
+Due to Caltrans requiring extra work to study interchange improvements outside of the completed PSR and the M2 promised project, the project is marked "red" in the CAP signifying a delay of 10 months from its original schedule.
 SR-91 Express Lanes excess revenue is designated to pay for the mainline freeway improvements included in M2.
-The environmental study is expected to be complete in mid-2019.
+A study update was provided to the Board on November 26, 2018.
+The draft ED has been circulated to the public and an open house format public hearing was held in December 2018.
+The final ED is anticipated to be complete in mid-2019.
 This project is anticipated to proceed into design shortly following the completion of this study.